im-tomu/fomu.im/camp19.md

 Pay special attention to [micropython-fomu.dfu](https://github.com/im-fomu/fomu-workshop/blob/master/micropython-fomu.dfu?raw=true), which will be used at the start of the class.

+## Toolchain Files

+The toolchain files should be provided on the USB drive that's being passed around.
+However, you can download the files separately from [https://github.com/im-tomu/fomu-toolchain/releases](https://github.com/im-tomu/fomu-toolchain/releases).

 ## Raspberry Pi

 Add the Fomu Raspbian repo: